China accuses Indian border guards of crossing into its territory

 "China is dedicated to developing bilateral relations, and will staunchly defend its legitimate rights," it said.

-"China hopes India will meet it halfway, not do anything to complicate the border issues and jointly maintain the good momentum of relations," the defense ministry said.
+"China hopes India will meet it halfway, not do anything to complicate the border issues and jointly maintain the good momentum of relations," the defence ministry said.

 Ties between China and India have long been frosty as a result of long-term territorial disputes, as well as Beijing's support of Pakistan, and Indian leaders declined to attend China's "Belt and Road" summit aimed at boosting regional economic and political ties last month.

+The Indian government has since taken steps to cool tensions, rejecting an Australian request to take part in joint naval exercises with the United States and Japan last month to avoid agonising China.

+Modi is expected to visit China in September to attend a summit of the BRICS nations, which groups Brazil, Russia, India, China and South Africa.

-(Reporting by David Stanway; Additional reporting by Ben Blanchard in BEIJING; Editing by Paul Tait)
+Reporting by Ben Blanchard; Additional reporting by David Stanway in SHANGHAI and Tommy Wilkes in NEW DELHI; Editing by Paul Tait and Michael Perry